nadiia2302/etl-json-to-sql/README.md

 Bash
 python database.py
-📊 Summary Table Schema
+# 📊 Summary Table Schema
 The resulting summary_transformation table includes:

-year: The year of publication.
+-year: The year of publication.
+-count_book: Total number of books published that year.
+-average_currency: The average price in USD for that year, rounded to two decimal places.

-count_book: Total number of books published that year.
+-count_book: Total number of books published that year.

 average_currency: The average price in USD for that year, rounded to two decimal places.